RoaringInferno/light-stax/README.md

 Link destructors delete their associated _data, but not connected links.
 If the _data is a pointer, the Link will not destroy it.

 Stack destructors delete all links and data. _Data destructor handles lvalue vs rvalue distinctions by template overloading.

+lstax allocations use the stack.

+## TODO
+Make heap + pointer versions of _data_array.